 After months of prayer and preparation, God abundantly blessed capital fund raising efforts and we began the process of purchasing our new facility.
 The summer of 2000 saw the “big move” – only 3 weeks before school began – but with united effort we began on time.

 With the larger facility we have been able to add new programs – ESL, Resource Education and a limited Korean education program for our Korean students.
 Enrollment grew to a high of over 200 students per year and over 60 full and part-time staff.

 In the spring of 2007 HCA completed a two year process and was accredited by the Association of Christian Schools International.

 The 2008-2009 school year brought new challenges with a drop in enrollment as a result of the changing demographics in Moscow.
-Visa laws, rising costs, and the nationalizing of staff brought a reduction in the number of expert Christian workers serving in Russia.
-Although the majority of its students remain children of Christian workers, HCA broadened its ministry to include more of the Christian business and embassy community in Moscow.
+Visa laws, rising costs, and the nationalizing of staff brought a reduction in the number of expat Christian workers serving in Russia.
+HCA broadened its scope to include more of the Christian business and embassy community in Moscow.